Crumb Top Baking

 You can also wait for the skillet cookie to cool, and then cut it into pieces and store in an airtight container on the counter.
 The cookie pieces will be extra chewy the next day.

-How do you store a cast iron skillet cookie?
+How do you store and reheat a cast iron skillet cookie?

 Any leftover skillet cookie is best removed from the skillet and stored in an airtight container at room temperature and enjoyed within a few days.
 You can also freeze the leftover pieces just as you would any chocolate chip cookie.

-To re-heat the skillet cookie, just place the desired amount in a microwave safe dish and microwave until warm (usually just 30-45 seconds).
-I wouldn’t recommend re-heating it in the oven as it will brown up too much and dry out.
+To re-heat, just place the desired amount in a microwave safe dish and microwave until warm (usually just 30-45 seconds).
+I wouldn't recommend re-heating it in the oven as it will brown up too much and dry out.

 Overhead view of pecan chocolate chip skillet cookie batter spread out into a cast iron skillet.